Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 import io.hotmoka.node.api.values.StorageValue;
 import io.hotmoka.node.remote.RemoteNodes;

-public class Family3 {
+public class FamilyExported {

-  // change this with your account's storage reference private final static String
-    ADDRESS = "5f705b7dc5869ae39db3bc80b7cd073c2bb55726706749138d16a4a9d0f01766#0";

-  private final static ClassType PERSON = StorageTypes.classNamed("io.takamaka.family.Person");
+  private final static ClassType PERSON = StorageTypes.classNamed
+    ("io.hotmoka.tutorial.examples.family.Person");

   public static void main(String[] args) throws Exception {

-     // the path of the user jar to install var familyPath = Paths.get("../family_exported/target/family_exported-0.0.1.jar");
+	// the path of the user jar to install var familyPath = Paths.get(System.getProperty("user.home")
+      + "/.m2/repository/io/hotmoka/io-hotmoka-tutorial-examples-family/"
+      + Constants.HOTMOKA_VERSION
+      + "/io-hotmoka-tutorial-examples-family-" + Constants.HOTMOKA_VERSION + ".jar");

+    var dir = Paths.get(args[1]);
+    var payer = StorageValues.reference(args[2]);
+    var password = args[3];

-    try (var node = RemoteNodes.of(URI.create("ws://panarea.hotmoka.io"), 20000)) {
+    try (var node = RemoteNodes.of(new URI(args[0]), 80000)) {
-      // we get a reference to where io-takamaka-code-1.4.1.jar has been stored TransactionReference takamakaCode = node.getTakamakaCode();
+      // we get a reference to where io-takamaka-code-X.Y.Z.jar has been stored TransactionReference takamakaCode = node.getTakamakaCode();
-      StorageReference manifest = node.getManifest();

-      // we get the signing algorithm to use for requests SignatureAlgorithm signature = node.getConfig().getSignatureForRequests();
+      // we get the signing algorithm to use for requests var signature = node.getConfig().getSignatureForRequests();

-      var account = StorageValues.reference(ADDRESS);
-      KeyPair keys = loadKeys(node, account);
+	  KeyPair keys = loadKeys(node, dir, payer, password);

 	  // we create a signer that signs with the private key of our account Signer<SignedTransactionRequest<?>> signer = signature.getSigner
 	    (keys.getPrivate(), SignedTransactionRequest::toByteArrayWithoutSignature);

 	  // we get the nonce of our account: we use the account itself as caller and
 	  // an arbitrary nonce (ZERO in the code) since we are running
 	  // a @View method of the account
 	  BigInteger nonce = node
 	    .runInstanceMethodCallTransaction(TransactionRequests.instanceViewMethodCall
-          (account, // payer
+	      (payer, // payer
 	      BigInteger.valueOf(50_000), // gas limit
 	      takamakaCode, // class path for the execution of the transaction MethodSignatures.NONCE, // method
-           account)).get() // receiver of the method call .asBigInteger(__ -> new ClassCastException());
+	      payer)).get() // receiver of the method call .asBigInteger(__ -> new ClassCastException());

-      // we get the chain identifier of the network String chainId = node
+	  // we get the chain identifier of the network String chainId = node.getConfig().getChainId();
-        .runInstanceMethodCallTransaction(TransactionRequests.instanceViewMethodCall
-          (account, // payer
-          BigInteger.valueOf(50_000), // gas limit
-          takamakaCode, // class path for the execution of the transaction MethodSignatures.GET_CHAIN_ID, // method
-          manifest)).get() // receiver of the method call .asString(__ -> new ClassCastException());

 	  var gasHelper = GasHelpers.of(node);

-      // we install family-0.0.1-SNAPSHOT.jar in the node: our account will pay TransactionReference family = node
+      // we install the family jar in the node: our account will pay TransactionReference family = node
         .addJarStoreTransaction(TransactionRequests.jarStore
-          (signer, // an object that signs with the payer's private key account, // payer
+          (signer, // an object that signs with the payer's private key payer, // payer
           nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
           BigInteger.valueOf(300_000), // gas limit: enough for this very small jar